vaperion/blade/README.md

           // Command sender, required:
           @Sender CommandSender sender,
           // Type can be: CommandSender, Player, ConsoleCommandSender
+          // Or any custom type if you register a SenderProvider<T>.

           // Regular arguments:
           @Name("player") Player player,